 Farmer's market fresh is hard to beat.
-An outdoor market is such a pleasant experience, it makes sense to channel the atmosphere for warm weather gatherings.
-Small touches like blueberry baskets, a red and white checkered table cloth and so much more bring the great feelings of a Sunday stroll through the market to your very own event.
+An outdoor market is such a pleasant experience; it makes sense to channel the atmosphere for warm-weather gatherings.
+Small touches such as blueberry baskets, a red-and-white checkered tablecloth, and so much more bring the great feelings of a Sunday stroll through the market to your very own event.

 Group Grocery Shopping

 The best part of the farmer's market is visiting the grounds.
 Make a day of your gathering and invite your guests to source your groceries together.
 Group grocery shopping can be a fun way to get everyone involved with the meal.
 We recommend making these adorable themed totes from Oh Happy Day before you venture out!
 Your guests can keep their bags as party favors.Continue to 4 of 24 below.